valegonzalez/ECE180_FinalProject/README.md

 ## This repository contains four jupyter notebooks that helped us make the code:
 Map.ipynb walks through the upload of the dataset to the ArcGIS server.
-SpatialDataframes_for_each_crime_category.ipynb uploads multiple dataframes for the server Filter data.ipynb count and breaks down the data into bins TopCrimesHourlyBarPlots.ipynb plots the bar charts
+SpatialDataframes_for_each_crime_category.ipynb uploads multiple dataframes for the server.
+Filter data.ipynb count and breaks down the data into bins.
+TopCrimesHourlyBarPlots.ipynb plots the bar charts.